luhkevin/demoserver/README.md

 Parameters include error 503 probability (percentage) and maximum added response latency (milliseconds).

-Environment variable to adjust web server TCP from default 8080.
+Environment variable can adjust web server TCP from default 8080.
 To start with TCP port 80, use sudo -E.